Illinois Confederation: A decreasing Illinois Confederacy

-By the mid-1700s, the 12 or 13 tribes of the confederation had dwindled to five: the Cahokia, Kaskaskia, Michigamea, Peoria, and Tamaroa.
-European diseases drastically reduced the numbers of the Illinois.
-The wars had arisen due to the conflicts between tribes for resources and trade goods, or were initiated by European explorers looking to expand their land.
-The remaining descendants of the Illinois Confederation have merged with the Peoria and are known as the Peoria Tribe of Indians and reside in Ottawa County, Oklahoma.
+By the mid-1700s, the twelve or thirteen tribes of the confederation had dwindled to five: the Cahokia, Kaskaskia, Michigamea, Peoria, and Tamaroa.
+European diseases drastically reduced the numbers of the Illinois; the wars had arisen due to conflicts between tribes over resources and trade goods, or were initiated by European powers seeking to expand their territorial holdings by incentivizing inter-tribal warfare.